vitejs/vite/README.md

 ### CSS Modules

 Note that you do **not** need to configure PostCSS if you want to use CSS Modules: it works out of the box.
-Inside `*.vue` components you can use `<style module>`, and for plain `.css` files, you need name CSS modules files as `*.module.css` which allows you to import the naming hash from it.
+Inside `*.vue` components you can use `<style module>`, and for plain `.css` files, you need to name CSS modules files as `*.module.css` which allows you to import the naming hash from it.

 ### CSS Pre-Processors

-Because `vite` targets modern browsers only, it is recommended to use native CSS variables with PostCSS plugins that implements CSSWG drafts (e.g. [postcss-nesting](https://github.com/jonathantneal/postcss-nesting)) and author plain, future-standards-compliant CSS.
+Because `vite` targets modern browsers only, it is recommended to use native CSS variables with PostCSS plugins that implement CSSWG drafts (e.g. [postcss-nesting](https://github.com/jonathantneal/postcss-nesting)) and author plain, future-standards-compliant CSS.
 That said, if you insist on using a CSS pre-processor, you can install the corresponding pre-processor and just use it:

 ``` bash
 yarn add -D sass